hashicorp/terraform-provider-aws/docs/contributing/contribution-checklists.md

 - [ ] __Documentation updates__: If your code makes any changes that need to
    be documented, you should include those doc updates in the same PR.
 This includes things like new resource attributes or changes in default values.
-   The [Terraform website][website] source is in this repo and includes instructions for getting a local copy of the site up and running if you'd like to preview your changes.
 - [ ] __Well-formed Code__: Do your best to follow existing conventions you
    see in the codebase, and ensure your code is formatted with `go fmt`.
    The PR reviewers can help out on this front, and may provide comments with